redcross/dcsops/INSTALL.md

    a.
 In the drop down, click Account Settings

    b.
-Copy Twilio Account & Token
+Copy Twilio Account SID & Token

 3. Assign Twilio to Chapter